VladimirKheifets/Java-Script-library-CompactDOM/readme.md

 ### 4.10 Check type methods
 ## 4.10.1 Check type method a - array

-*res= __.a(parameter)*

    This method checks the datatype of the parameter.
-If the method name matches the datatype of the parameter, the method return true, otherwise false.
+If the method name matches the datatype
+of the parameter, the method return true, otherwise false.

 Examples for all datatype checking methods:

-Example 1.
+Example1.
 The name of the method is the same as the data type.

 ```html
 <html>